The0nlyJuan/plateful_palette/README.md

 - **Comprehensive Nutritional Info**: View detailed nutritional information for each recipe, helping you stay on track with your health goals.

 - **Ingredient Expansion**: Get recommendations for new ingredients that can turn your basic ingredients into gourmet meals.

-- **Meal Planning**: Plan your meals for the week and generate a categorized shopping list to streamline your grocery shopping.

-- **Community Engagement**: Share recipes, participate in challenges, and connect with other food enthusiasts.

 ## 🛠️ Technical Overview